Square789/PydayNightFunkin/README.md

 ### 0. Prerequisites
  - You will need OpenGL 4.5 support on your system, cause the Direct State Access mechanism it introduced was just too sweet to not use.
+   - This makes PNF incompatible with apple devices cause they decided OpenGL 4.5 wasn't good enough for them anymore.
+I did create a [4_1-compat branch](https://github.com/Square789/PydayNightFunkin/tree/gl4_1-compat) for that, however don't really care much about updating it, meaning it's likely far behind main, so you'll need to update it on your own.
  - You will need Python.
    - I recommend getting it from [its official website](https://www.python.org/downloads/).
 I have seen the windows store version cause weird access restriction problems when installing